eleostech/document-downloader/README.md

 ## Let's build it

 Other than that, build the script _you'd_ want if you needed something that worked reliably, failed obviously, and was easy to understand and modify at 10pm on a Friday when a co-worker calls you, panicked, because they are not getting new documents from "The Eleos."

+## Test Suite

+The Tests folder contains a set of unit tests for each method in the doc-downloader.functions.ps1.
+To run this test suite you must have Pester installed.
+The unit make calls to an ASP.net core API "Mock Server" found in the MockServer directory so this must also be installed for the test suite to pass.

+### Steps to run:
+1. Start the "Mock Server" API in IIS Express.
+2. Run test suite in powershell.
+3. Stop "Mock Server" API.

+### Dependencies:
+- Pester
+- .Net Framework
+- IIS Express